avpnusr/sabnzbd/README.md

 ===

 Image is automatically updated, when a new version of SABnzbd arrives on GitHub.
-Supported architectures are amd64, arm64, arm.
+Supported platforms are amd64, arm64, armv7 and armv6

 Status from last build
 -----